FOUND SUBJECTS at the Moonspeaker

 Here's where it gets tougher.
 Let's take the question of Feminism, which various men have been trying to redefine into meaninglessness.
 Like many women who grew into an awareness of the necessity of Feminism in their lives, I went through a patch of trying to have it both ways by refusing Feminism and claiming it should be about "humans" and therefore I was a humanist.
 Now, humanism is a real thing, but this was frankly, an early cop out.
 In the end I left it behind and made a clear decision about whether I was going to commit to Feminism or not.
 By definition, Feminism is about freeing women and girls from oppression, including the political position that women and girls are genuine and full featured human beings, not property.
 Feminism is not about men's problems and concerns or helping them escape their oppression.
 That does not mean that a Feminist cannot be committed to contributing to the end of other forms of oppression, evidently not.
 But Feminism is simply not about men, and it can't be redefined to centre them and make any sense.
 When I read and hear women who say they are Feminists centring men at the expense of the personhood and rights of women and girls, it is clear that they have jettisoned a basic defining principle of what Feminism is.
 I do get how easy it is to do, all the encouragements to do it.
 Women get rewarded for any hint that they are doing the slightest amount of selling out.
 The people, both female and male, playing at being Feminists who are centring the demands of men who insist they should be there because they like to dress in women's clothes and have some form of mental illness in the form of body dysmorphia or sexual paraphilia, are at minimum, not enacting a Feminist analysis or politics when they do so.
 They are certainly enacting a position of extreme neoliberal individualism, and there is growing evidence that neoliberal individualism is incompatible with anti-authoritarianism and general respect for human rights.
 There is growing evidence that all over again, neoliberal individualism denies that any women or any children regardless of sex can be individuals, especially if they seem in any way "feminine" and acting according to sex-based stereotypes.

 The evidence, with receipts out there, is that the ability to impose silence on dissident voices does not and has not ever been in the hands of Feminists in the past forty years.
+Or eighty years.
+Or a hundred and twenty years.
+Or five hundred years, or... okay, okay, I know, you get it.
 Never in the hands of people who actually centre women and girls as real human beings and ending the structural oppression they face.
 Trying to retrain them to accept their oppression as somehow something they like and enjoy is not freedom or doing Feminism.
 That is a vicious enactment of partriarchal reversal, just as trying to persuade slaves that really, they love being slaves is a form slave master reversal.
-Insofar as the more general "left" has been able to silence others right out of public, there are a couple of non-trivial things that part of the "left" has in common.
+Insofar as the more general "left" has been able to silence others right out of public life, there are a couple of non-trivial things that part of the "left" has in common.
 Many of the enactors began their lives in a more authoritarianism questioning and openness to non-capitalism political and educational environment.
 Today, they are rich or associated with very rich people who have made their pile by participating in the mass exploitation system of capitalism, and are concerned to prevent any criticism of them for that, and of anyone pointing out what hypocrites they are in actual political action.
 They can't fob off the criticism with a no true scotsman argument for long, so they'd rather not have the argument at all.
 The students and activists who have suddenly found themselves at the forefront of no platforming and similar meanwhile, have been thoroughly had.
 University administrations and the like have been seeking ways to shut up socio-political dissent with increasing, flailing desperation ever since the first red scare.
 They are now gratefully using the dumbassery of immature people as cover for what otherwise they could never have gotten away with.

 To be sure, there is nothing that makes women or men who consider themselves "left" or "right" politically or socially immune from taking up authoritarian tools.
 In her original, scintillating analysis of totalitarianism, Hannah Arendt laid this out with great care.
-I am not sure that she unpacks quite as much the role of a desire to proselytize, which fundamentally is about forcing people to enact different behaviour, which is why those who change politics or religion as a matter of faith are completely distrusted no matter how much energy they pour into performing their true allegiance.
-That's worst part about using psychological and/or physical coercion to enforce a change of religion, politics, or whatever, it implants permanent doubt about everyone, those who never changed and those who did.
+(Arendt achieved this despite her personal awful politics.)
+She does not unpack quite as much the role of a desire to proselytize, which fundamentally is about forcing people to enact different behaviour, which is why those who change politics or religion as a matter of faith are completely distrusted no matter how much energy they pour into performing their true allegiance.
+That's the worst part about using psychological and/or physical coercion to enforce a change of religion, politics, or whatever, it implants permanent doubt about everyone, those who never changed and those who did.
 The only way to block the question is to double down in more and more violent "acts of faith."
 It seems to me that this is precisely what we are observing in the form of enabling and performing "no platforming," particularly in people whose brains and understanding are still developing and who are therefore prone to extreme black and white thinking because they have so much to cope with.
 (Top)

 Strange Obsessions (2022-01-31)